oldschoolgg/obdocs/BSO.md

 - Brock: obtained from pvm zulrah, gives random logs on any non-pvm trip
 - Wilvus: obtained from pickpocketing, gives pre-made pickpocket loot on **ALL TRIPS** (including chance of thieves armband which halves the chance of failing pickpocketing)
 - Plopper: obtained from farming, makes it so your crops cant die ever and gives 4x farming yield
+- Ishi: obtained from killing ogress warriors, has a chance to interrupt commands and (when equiped) will change any pvm trip to =k ogress warrior
 - Cob: (2020 Halloween exclusive): 30% boost to the Hallowed Sepulchre, 2x boost to the Nightmare
 - Smokey (2020 Christmas exclusive): extra 1 in 15 chance of mystery box roll in any non-pvm trip, 10% chance of extra mystery box roll
 - Flappy (2021 Bot Birthday exclusive): 2x loot from minigames